janko-sokolovic/ie-stop/README.md

 Advantages:
 - less time wasted on developing ie compatibility -> more new features sooner
 - security issues mitigated
-- ugly animations - users will enjoy web more
+- ugly animations removed - users will enjoy web more
 - no more missing features/animations due to IE